saschaklick/audacious-usf-plugin/README.md

 It was further forked and made compatible with Audacious 3.8 onwards by Sascha Klick in 2018 (https://github.com/saschaklick/audacious-usf-plugin).

+In 2025 it was fixed again to work with Audacious 4.3.2 by switching to CPU interpreter instead of recompiler.

 # Installation

 ```bash